enyo/enyo.github.io/_posts/2014-01-09-going-public.md

   </div>
   <div class="side">
     <p>
-      If you haven't been living under a rock, you have probably heard of Dart already.
+      Unless you've been living under a rock, you have probably heard of Dart already.
 It's a new language, developed by Google (and [my brother](https://www.dartlang.org/authors/florian-loitsch.html) I might add),
       that has recently